 To err is human; we all make mistakes.
-That, however, can’t be the justification to repeat them.
+That, however, can’t be the justification for repeating them.
 There are only two ways to show that we have realized our mistake: first, by not repeating it and second, by offering a sincere apology.
-The second point is my focus today, that is, how to apologize?
+The second point is my focus today, that is, how to apologize.
 Apologizing correctly is neither an art nor any craft.
 It’s simply being natural and truthful.
 When we genuinely regret our action, the right words come out automatically and seeking forgiveness becomes easier.

 Conjunctions like if and but have no room in a true apology.
 Saying why you did it is no good either.
 The best apology is to understand, to feel, to completely accept, and unconditionally so, that our actions have caused pain to the other person.
 Don’t pollute your apology by citing a reason or a justification, don’t ruin it by saying it without meaning it.
 It’ll hurt the other person even more.
 You can either choose an apology or an excuse, not both.